 Deploying Okta Access Gateway follows a well defined set of tasks, performed in a specific order.

 This page is intended to provide an overview of the tasks required to deploy Access Gateway in one of the supported virtual environments.
 This page doesn't address sizing, capacity planning, and similar concerns.
-See Capacity planning and sizing for more information.
+See Capacity planning and Access Gateway for more information.

 Common deployment tasks include: